Domainaly/ResumeHelper.io/README.md

 ---

-Reactive Resume makes building resumes straightforward.
+Resume Helper makes building resumes straightforward.
 Pick a template, fill in your details, and export to PDF—no account required for basic use.
 For those who want more control, the entire application can be self-hosted on your own infrastructure.

 Built with privacy as a core principle, Reactive Resume gives you complete ownership of your data.
 The codebase is fully open-source under the MIT license, with no tracking, no ads, and no hidden costs.